-This will be a list of bunch of CSGO trading sites that can be useful to any trader out there, I will try to make this a great resource for new traders to get familiar with some of the bigger trading sites and maybe the more veteran traders will also find something interesting in this list.
-I will start of with some general CSGO trading sites you should know about.
+This will be a list of bunch of CSGO trading sites that can be useful to any trader out there, I will try to make this a solid resource for new & experienced traders to get familiar with some of the biggest trading sites and hopefully the more veteran traders will also find something interesting in this list.
+I will start of with some general CSGO trading sites you should know about, great for buying and selling on.
+Feel free to bookmark this page for easy access to the major CSGO trade websites.

 CSGO.exchange is a site provide a bunch of different tools to help CSGO traders with their trading.
 You can check your and other’s inventory value and check the float value of items that up for sale on the Steam Community market.
 They also have a advance search function that let’s you find users that own specific items/skins that you’re looking for.